Devils Battery: Flandrum Hill and Osborne Head

 The two highest land elevations surveyed for Devils Battery observation posts were Flandrum Hill, Cow Bay and Caldwell Road between "A-23" barracks and "Radio 16" aircraft direction radar (Scott Drive).
 Each elevated point had a four-storey reinforced concrete Victoria Fortress Observation Post, with plotting rooms and telephones connected to the Halifax fire command post.
 Two other three-storey observation posts were erected, one at the new radar installation at Osborne Head, and the other above the hill behind the three turrets.
 Each look-out was staffed by a crew of two on the top storey using a Depression position finder looking out towards the harbour for any suspicious targets.

 Deception

-Devils Battery would not appear to an enemy U-boat, E-boat or aircraft to be a defence emplacement, but it could not be distinguished as a battery either.
+Devils Battery would not appear to an enemy U-boat, E-boat or aircraft to be a defence emplacement.
 The complex was made out to be a farm: the three emplacement turrets holding the guns were masked as farm houses, the observation post behind the site had the appearance of a church.
 750 metres (800 yards) east, near the Osborne Head radar station, a dummy battery was installed with props.